den-sq/ouroboros/README.md

 This python package organizes all of the core functionality of the Ouroboros segmentation pipeline.

+### CLI Usage

+Installing this package automatically provides a CLI called `ouroboros-cli`.
+It is simple, but wraps most core functionality.

+**Commands**

+Slice the original volume along a path and save to a tiff file.
+`ouroboros-cli slice <neuroglancer.json> <options.json> [--verbose]`

+Project the straightened slices back into the space of the original volume.
+`ouroboros-cli backproject <straightened_volume.tif> <config.json> [--options options.json] [--verbose]`

+Export a sample options file into the current folder.
+`ouroboros-cli sample-options`

 ### Development

 _Note: As of 6/19/24, cloud-volume works best in python 3.10, so it is highly advised to use it.
 There are some aids in the pyproject.toml file._